onevcat/VVDocumenter-Xcode/README.md

 This plug-in is supported in Xcode 5, 6 and 7 (current beta).
 From Xcode 5, Apple added a UUID-verification to all plugins to ensure the stability when Xcode gets updated.
 The value of `DVTPlugInCompatibilityUUIDs` in project plist should contains current UUID of Xcode version, or the plugin does not work.
 And from Xcode 6.3, you will be prompt to "Load third party bundle" if you are using a plugin.
 You should always select "Load bundles" to enable this plugin.

-All plugins will be disabled since no matched UUID once you update your Xcode.
+All plugins will be disabled once you update your Xcode, since the supported UUIDs in the plugins do not contain the one.
 You should try to clean your plugins folder (`~/Library/Application Support/Developer/Shared/Xcode/Plug-ins` by default) and clone/build the latest version from master branch.
 If you happened to skip the bundle loading, you can use this to reset the prompt:

 ```bash
 defaults delete com.apple.dt.Xcode DVTPlugInManagerNonApplePlugIns-Xcode-{your_xcode_version}